UgurGunal/MazeGenerator-PathFinder/README.md

 ## Setup

-1. Download the zip file and extract the `mazeDrawer` application.
+1. Download the zip file and extract the `mazeDrawer` application and `libwinpthread-1.dll`.
-2. Place the `mazeDrawer` application in the project directory.
+2. Place the `mazeDrawer` application and `libwinpthread-1.dll` in the project directory.

 ## Running the Program